And I thought my cheese days were over.

 - Use a spatula to scoop all cheese over the cheesecloth, then gather the corners and twist the top gently to form the cheese into a “disc.”
 Secure with a rubber band.

 - Place in refrigerator to set for at least 6 hours, preferably 12, or until excess moisture has been wicked away, and it holds its form when released from the cheesecloth.
+The longer it sits in the fridge the more it will firm up.

 - To serve, unwrap from cheesecloth and gently invert onto a serving platter.
 Reform with hands or cheesecloth as needed, then coat with chopped herbs and a bit more lemon zest (optional).
 It is fragile, so handle gently.